Documentation forDatabase Performance Analyzer

 Allocate or deallocate DPA licenses

-If your DPA server uses individual licenses, a license must be allocated to each registered database instance that you want to monitor.
+If your DPA server uses licenses, a license must be allocated to each registered database instance that you want to monitor.
 DPA starts monitoring new instances immediately after licenses are allocated.

 If your DPA server is deployed in the Amazon Web Services (AWS) Marketplace, DPA uses the AWS Marketplace Metering Service to calculate charges.
-You do not need to purchase, activate, or allocate individual licenses.
+You do not need to purchase, activate, or allocate licenses.

 Automatic license allocation